barbarer/py4e-int/_sources/lists/MixedupCode.rst

     :numbered: left

     The following program should create a definition countOdd that takes in a list as its argument and returns how many odd numbers are in the list.
+For example, if "lst" is [7,3,2,4,0], then the returned result should be "2".
 Watch out for extra code blocks and indentation!
     -----
     def countOdd(lst):
     =====